Schemas

 CREATEaction at the span-level, resource, scope and span fields can be used.

-If the value for a field doesn’t need to be dynamically generated, a string literal can be set where the schema specifies a <cel-string> expression to be declared.
+If the value for a field doesn’t need to be dynamically generated, a CEL string literal can be used where the schema specifies a <cel-string> expression.
+Since expression values are YAML strings containing CEL, use single quotes for CEL string literals inside double-quoted YAML values.
+For example: typeName: "'my-type'" (the outer double quotes are YAML, the inner single quotes make it a CEL string literal).

 Required vs. Optional Subsections